protofire/solhint/ROADMAP.md

 As a caveat - this is a living doc, and will evolve as priorities grow and shift.
 The Solhint project will always be adapting to new use-cases and evolutions in the blockchain world - this roadmap is more of a "North Star" of what we're looking to work on than a strict timeline.

-Please feel free to file issues on this repository if you have questions, concerns, or suggestions.
+Please feel free to fill issues on this repository if you have questions, concerns, or suggestions.

 ## What's next?